yiisoft/validator/docs/guide/customizing-error-messages.md

 );
 ```

-Full list of supported placeholders with descriptions is available in PHPDoc for each message.
+A full list of supported placeholders with descriptions is available in PHPDoc for each message.

 ## Translating error messages